 "Part of living in a democracy is being able to relinquish power.
 He's been the leader of MDC for nine years, even though others have tried to help lead," he said.
 "But for right now, he's running on the issues that we need to address and offers a better outlook than the current government."
 Ideologically, the two political parties mainly differ on foreign policy, Gwitira said.
 The ZANU-PF is composed of Mugabe loyalists, war veterans and older, illiterate populations who retain an anti-colonialism mindset and reject Western interference.
-Members of the MDC tend to be younger, more progressive and open to bringing back white farmers to increase agricultural productivity, Gwitira said The MDC also is in strong favor of improving relations with the international community and courting foreign aid, an effort unaccomplished by Mugabe's anti-West policies and consistent clashes with Britain, Gwitira said "We're living in a different world now.
+Members of the MDC tend to be younger, more progressive and open to bringing back white farmers to increase agricultural productivity, Gwitira The MDC also is in strong favor of improving relations with the international community and courting foreign aid, an effort unaccomplished by Mugabe's anti-West policies and consistent clashes with Britain, Gwitira "We're living in a different world now.
 Colonialism is done," Gwitira said in reference to the government's fear of Western influence.
 "Zimbabwe doesn't need to be dependent on foreign aid to function.
-We just need basic necessities.'
+We just need basic necessities.
 International spotlight In order to cast a shadow over an already questionable voting process, the government prohibited foreign press from covering the elections, forcing the media to camp out on Zimbabwe's borders and rely on inside journalists.
 A New York Times reporter was jailed last week for reporting without government permission and was released on bail Monday, the International Herald Tribune reported.
 "Information needs to be transparent," Gwitira said.
-"If the international community knows about what's going on, then not only is the government accountable to the people of the country's history of being a successful Zimbabwe but also to governments around the world.'
-"People love (Tsvangirai).
-He has suffered With the international spotlight turned on Zimbabwe's election crisis, Ncube hopes for them, and they think he should have a chance as president," Chikunya said.
-"He's more people will care about the plight of her been against Mugabe for a long time.
-He has home country.
-"The people of Zimbabwe are suffering. a strong personality and connection with the Those that could leave the country have already left, but millions of people are suffering at the hands of poor government," Ncube said.
-"Democracy hasn't been able to prevail in Zimbabwe, and the government has used who wished to not be identified, has slight numerous scare tactics, violence, and empty promises to try and silence the voices of the suspicions of Tsvangirai's true democratic people who try to advocate for change."
-Walter compared preparing for his cancer removal surgery to taking a big test, saying that "you feel a lot better with a whole lot of studying behind you."
-One of the books that Walter read informed him that he may experience negative thoughts while lying down for a long period of time during his pre-surgery full body and CT scan, even though it was non-invasive and painless.
-Through his readings, Walter maintained his positive character during the entire experience and avoided negative thoughts.
-"I guess I could have felt sorry for myself.
-That would've guard position on the team's point guard so it's going to be a couple of people and see if she can't do that," Key said.
-"With Angela we addressed a role that we needed in someone that needs to be a back-up, so I feel pretty well about the draft."
-"We are in need of a back-up depth chart for now.
+"If the international community knows about what's going on, then not only is the government accountable to the people of Zimbabwe but also to governments around With the international spotlight turned on Zimbabwe's election crisis, Ncube hopes more people will care about the plight of her home country.
+"The people of Zimbabwe are suffering.
+Those that could leave the country have already left, but millions of people are suffering at the hands of poor government," Ncube said.
+"Democracy hasn't been able to prevail in Zimbabwe, and the government has used numerous scare tactics, violence, and empty promises to try and silence the voices of the people who try to advocate for change."
+PARKING from page 1 student senate officers.